Guidelines for Taiohi/Students and Online Learning

 - It is expected that you will participate in learning activities / discussions, complete tasks and do your best.

-- Make sure you are proactive in seeking assistance if you have difficulty accessing your learning.
-If you are unsure or worried, please ask (see getting help)
+- Make sure you seek assistance if you have difficulty accessing your learning.
+If you are unsure or worried, please ask your teacher or refer to Getting Help.

 - Check your school email account at least once a day and reply as required.

-- Make sure you can access existing platforms that teachers will use to provide suitable guidance for your learning e.g. Hapara/Google Classroom, Google Meet / Zoom Hangout, email, etc. depending on individual subjects, and different needs or tasks.
+- Make sure you can access existing platforms that teachers will use to provide suitable guidance for your learning e.g. Google Classroom, Google Meet / email, etc. depending on individual subjects, and different needs or tasks.

 - Continue to uphold Our values of Manaakitanga, Whaanaungatanga and Matauranga as well as Our Tikanga of THS R.O.L.E.S in every context and support your friends and teachers.

 - Remember kaiako / teachers may be with their families, especially with younger children, as well so they will respond to your questions/emails and give feedback when able.

 Online learning for your subjects